 I started my solar career in 2007 with OSEIA; this is what I do.
 Blessings, namaste ~*~

-Meghan Barrier Craig
+Meghan Barrier Craig, MPIA

-In the past, Meghan served as a consultant for OSEIA, Green Building Services and Northwest SEED helping with program management, sustainability curriculum development, and low-income solar research.
-She also managed Solarize Washington campaigns and provided feasibility evaluation of renewable energy projects while at Northwest SEED in Seattle.
+In the past, Meghan served as a consultant for Green Building Services and Spark Northwest helping with project management, sustainability curriculum development, and low-income solar research.
+She also managed Solarize Washington campaigns and provided feasibility evaluation of renewable energy projects while at Spark Northwest in Seattle.
 Prior to diving into renewable energy, Meghan was an Interpretive Park Ranger and Climate Change Educator at the North Cascades National Park in Stehekin, WA.
 Meghan holds a B.S. in Marketing and International Business from Penn State and a Masters in Public and International Affairs, Environmental Policy from Virginia Tech.
 For her commitment to public service and social justice, Meghan received the Government and International Affairs Founding Faculty Award for demonstrating the ideals of community engagement, public service, and social justice.
 Meghan also received a prestigious fellowship (C2C-Campus-to-Congress) from the Bard Center for Environmental Policy for emerging leaders in climate change.